 Creating an effective sales plan requires a detailed breakdown of previous data, objectives, strategic direction, capacity, forecasts, and more.
 This is essential for determining account segmentation, territory allocation, and goal-setting, and it helps you prepare your teams to stay ahead of market changes.
 A proper sales plan doesn’t operate in a vacuum: it’s used collaboratively with marketing and business plans to reach both broad and specific goals.

 While incentives alone are not enough to ensure maximum performance, they should certainly be a part of the larger SPM puzzle.
-By analyzing real-time data, you can better align your sales compensation plan with your goals.
+By analyzing real-time data, you can better align your sales compensation plans with your goals.
 Whether you’re looking to acquire new accounts or boost sales of a particular product, it’s important to incentivize reps around the results you want to achieve.
 A sales performance management solution helps you understand how your current compensation plan drives performance and pivot when goals change.

 To adopt a modern SPM strategy, and organization needs some kind of sales transformation initiative.
 Digital sales transformation drives sales performance because it focuses on aligning processes, technology, and people in an effort to scale both efficiently and productively.
 That readiness to adapt and evolve helps ensure a stronger sales performance management practice, and one that’s backed by the right tools and processes for streamlined operations.